mchenggit/kabanero-event/architecture/README.md

 The declaration contains:
 - The pipeline for each stage
-- The dependencies between the sages
+- The dependencies between the stages
-- Which stage is triggered automatically, and which is not
+- Which stage is triggered automatically upon completion of dependent stages, and which is not
 - The connection of resources between stages.